 The fight against cellulite has to start from the inside.
 There’s some evidence that proves that certain foods can help to reduce the appearance of orange peel skin.
 Here are three cellulite busters you should start including in your daily diet.

-Cellulite-causing fat cells in the body tend to expand due to the toxins and heavy metals we consume through our food.
-Coriander, or cilantro, is a cleansing herb that helps to remove these heavy metals and pollutants, allowing the cells to shrink back down to their normal size, helping the skin look normal and smooth on the outside.
+The toxins and heavy metals we consume through our food can cause the cellulite-causing fat cells in the body to expand.
+Coriander, or cilantro, is a cleansing herb that helps to remove these heavy metals and pollutants.
+This allows the cells to shrink back down to their normal size, helping skin to look smooth on the surface.

-Antioxidants will help to regulate fat metabolism in the body as well as keep it clear of toxins.
-Citrus fruits like lemons, oranges, grapefruits and limes provide your body with a big boost of vitamin C which helps to repair and rebuild collagen which keeps skin taut and firm, helping to reduce the appearance of cellulite.
+Antioxidants will help to regulate fat metabolism in the body, as well as keep it clear of toxins.
+Citrus fruits like lemons, oranges, grapefruits and limes provide your body with a big boost of vitamin C, which helps to repair and rebuild collagen which keeps skin taut and firm.

 When we’re stressed out, our bodies produce a hormone called cortisol.
-If the body senses that it’s on a state of chronic stress, it will start to accumulate fat stores which in turn, leads to the formation of cellulite.
-So take a deep breath and crunch some asparagus.
+If the body senses that it’s in a state of chronic stress, it’ll start to accumulate fat stores.
+This in turn, leads to the formation of cellulite.
+So take a deep breath and steam some asparagus.
 It’s a brilliant stress fighter as it’s high in folate, a natural regulator of cortisol.